 PEGylated liposomal doxorubicin (Doxil) can be used as nanoparticle relevant positive control.
-Doxil is supplied as a stock with concentration of doxorubicin (DXR) of 2mg/mL.
+Doxil is supplied as a stock with a doxorubicin (DXR) concentration of 2mg/mL.
 When used in this assay, the final concentration of the sample is 0.67 mg/mL of DXR.
-Other positive controls can be used, however some of them work well in ELISA (NCL ITA 5.2) but not applicable to western blot.
+Other positive controls can be used, however some of them work well in ELISA (NCL ITA-5.2) but are not applicable to western blot.
 For example, Cremophor-EL and Taxol alter protein mobility in the gel and should be avoided in this protocol.